Spyder-Hosting/.github/profile/README.md

 <p align="center">
   <br />
-  🕸️ Built for the web.
+  🕸️ Built for the current web.
 Engineered for the future. 🕷️<br/>
   <em>Cyber-inspired web hosting, for everyone.</em>
   <br /><br />
 </p>